rsdoiel/antenna/archives/2025/columns_2025.28.md

 date: 2025-07-18, from: Doc Searls (at Harvard), New Old Blog

-&#160; Public broadcasting is the strongest form of broadcasting that&#8217;s still left.
+Public broadcasting is the strongest form of broadcasting that&#8217;s still left.
 One reason is that it&#8217;s the only form of broadcasting for which its consumers are also its customers.
 Yes, not all those customers pay, but the market is there.
-If you donate to public radio or television stations, or to podcasts supported by [&#8230;]
+If you donate to public radio or television stations, or to public radio programs and [&#8230;]

 <br>